rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 # Alternatives

+### Multi-crate guidance

+Serde, Tokio, Diesel, and other large projects are factored across many individual crates.
+We may provide explicit guidance about how to handle front page documentation in this situation, beyond just applying this RFC to each crate individually.

 ### Example size

 We may recommend an upper bound on the size of example code that belongs in the